 gamma, the response column must be numeric.

 AUTO distribution is performed by default.
 In this case, the algorithm will guess the model type based on the response column type.
 If the response column type is numeric, AUTO defaults to “gaussian”; if categorical, AUTO defaults to bernoulli or multinomial depending on the number of response categories.

-- tweedie_power: (Only applicable if Tweedie is specified for distribution) Specify the Tweedie power.
-This value defaults to 1.5, and the range is from 1 to 2.
-For a normal distribution, enter
+tweedie_power: (Only applicable if Tweedie is specified for distribution) Specify the Tweedie power.
+You can tune over this option with values > 1.0 and < 2.0.
+This value defaults to

 AUTO: Allow the algorithm to decide.
 In XGBoost, the algorithm will automatically perform